baptiste-roullin/tweet-to-toot/README.md

 ## Setup

-- Clone or download this repository
+- Clone or [download](https://github.com/baptiste-roullin/tweet-to-toot/releases/latest) this repository.
-- In your terminal, go to the folder of the project
+- In your terminal, go to the folder of the project.
-- Run npm install
+- Run `npm install`.
-- Copy `./data/tweets.js` from your Twitter archive zip file into the `./database` directory of this project.
+- Copy `./data/tweets.js` from your Twitter archive zip file into the `./database`. directory of this project.
-- Rename `window.YTD.tweet.part0` in `tweets.js` to `module.exports`
+- Rename `window.YTD.tweet.part0` in `tweets.js` to `module.exports`.
-- Run `npm run create-db`
+- Run `npm run create-db`.
 - Grab a Mastodon API token by following [these instructions](https://neet.github.io/masto.js/#md:quick-start).
 - Add the token and the URL or you instance as environnment variables, for instance in a file named .env at the root of your project.